joshhornby/joshhornby.github.io/_posts/2025-06-23-engineering-toil.md

 ### Make Toil Visible

 The first step is to name and track toil.
 Invite teams to surface the tasks they repeat most often.
-Regular "toil audits" a lightweight, candid team conversation about recurring work can be transformative.
+Regular "toil audits" a lightweight, candid team conversation about recurring work can change everything.
 Metrics help, but anecdotes are powerful: "How much of your week is spent on work you wish you never had to do again?"

 ### Incentivise Automation